 - If approved the petitioner can also get employment authorization, so long as they specify YES on the I-130 form.

-If you need help deciding on which visa to apply for, please request a free consultation with our immigration attorneys.
+If you need help deciding on which visa to apply for, please request an assessment with our immigration attorneys.

 Petitioners can apply if they have a qualifying relative.
 A qualifying relative is the abusive family member who is either a lawful permanent resident (LPR) or U.S. citizen.
 Petitioners can be: